stelijahsoftware/marelias-notepad/README.md

 [m] 20.
 Make selecting text and scrolling up faster (selecting text from middle of screen until top) [m] 50.
 Remove save delay
-[m] keep history when searching for a file (same as history in search and replace inside file) [m] search and replace (inside a file): make it possible to replace all occurrences + case insensitive.
-[m] button to insert "- " at the beginning of the current line
+[m] keep history when searching for a file (same as history in search and replace inside file) [m] button to insert "- " at the beginning of the current line

 [L] 10.
 Put top bar on bottom for easier access to save button & rename..etc?